Fadouse/BypassETWDirectSyscallShellcodeLoader/README.md

 ### Build Steps

 1. **Import the Code**
-   Download the `main.c` file and any related files into your working directory.
+   Download the `main.cpp` file and any related files into your working directory.

 2. **Create a Project**
    In Visual Studio, create a new C/C++ project and add the downloaded source files to the project.